Compact moduli of K3 surfaces: Main theorem for recognizable divisors

-\begin{theorem} \cite[Thm.~8.13]{friedman2015on-the-geometry} Assume ${\rm Aut}^0(V,D)$ is trivial.
+\begin{theorem}[{\cite[Thm.~8.13]{friedman2015on-the-geometry}}] Assume ${\rm Aut}^0(V,D)$ is trivial.
 There is a fine moduli space $\mathcal{M}_{(V,D)}$ of marked anticanonical pairs deformation-equivalent to $(V,D)$.
 It has a period map which is generically one-to-one, and whose fibers are torsors over a group isomorphic to $W_{(V,D)}$ with the action on a fiber given by $(X,\sigma)\mapsto (X,g\circ \sigma)$. \end{theorem}

-When ${\rm Aut}^0(V,D)$ is non-trivial, there is still a space $\mathcal{M}_{(V,D)}$ admitting a family which defines at every point a universal deformation, and for which every isomorphism type is represented, but it is not fine.
+When ${\rm Aut}^0(V,D)$ is non-trivial, there is still a space $\mathcal{M}_{(V,D)}$ admitting a family which defines at every point a universal deformation, and for which every isomorphism type is represented, but it is not a fine moduli space.